 Harrison Ford (Air Force One, What Lies Beneath) is a Hollywood legend.

-Now, despite his well-documented distaste for the Star Wars franchise (and Force ghosts, in particular), Ford has reportedly inked a deal to return to a galaxy far, far away as Millennium Falcon pilot Han Solo, who he first played in George Lucas’s Star Wars: Episode IV – A New Hope (1977).
+In addition to signing on for the Apple TV+ show and filming Indiana Jones 5 with producers Kathleen Kennedy and Steven Spielberg, Ford reportedly recently inked a deal to return to a galaxy far, far away as Millennium Falcon pilot Han Solo, who he first played in George Lucas’s Star Wars: Episode IV – A New Hope (1977).

 He also played a major role in the first sequel trilogy movie, Star Wars: Episode VII – The Force Awakens (2015), in which he was ultimately killed by him and Princess Leia’s son, Kylo Ren/Ben Solo (Adam Driver).

 Are you excited to see Harrison Ford in his first major TV series role?